sts08015/zap/README.md

 This is enhanced zap!!

-I'm sure it has a better feature than the original zap :)
+I'm pretty sure that it has a better feature than the original zap :)